 The following example changes between the system and the admin context in interface configuration mode.
-When you change between execution spaces, and you are in a configuration submode, the mode changes to the global configuration mode in the new execution space.
+When you change between execution spaces, and you are in a configuration mode, the mode changes to the global configuration mode in the new execution space.

-hostname(config-if)# changeto context admin hostname/admin(config)# character-encoding character-encoding charset no character-encoding [charset]
+hostname(config-if) # changeto context admin hostname/admin(config) # channel-group